ravinakulan/RaviNakulan/README.md

 ### 'If you torture data long enough, it will confess to anything' - by Ronald Coase

+#### I'm a Data Analytics student and also experienced in Banking, Sales, and Business Research.

 ##### 🔍 Where to Find Me?